Helperbird/website/src/pages/help/how-to-use-reader-mode-and-remove-ads-on-any-website.md

 ---
 layout: templates/help.html
-title: How to use Reader mode in any browser
+title: How to use Reader mode on an website or PDF
-description:
-  Discover how to use Reader mode on any browser for websites, PDFS and apps.
-Including Google Chrome, Firefox, Safari, Opera, and Microsoft Edge.
+description: Discover how to use Reader mode in any browser for websites or PDF's using the Helperbird browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,